Rania345/alx-low_level_programming/README.md

 Thank you for visiting my **C programming** projects learnt during my software engineering program with ALX.

 ## Introduction
-**C** is a powerful general-purpose programming language.
-It can be used to develop software like operating systems, databases, compilers, and so on.
+**C** is a powerful general-purpose programming language, It can be used to develop software like operating systems, databases, compilers...etc
 C programming is an excellent language to learn to program for beginners.

 ## About